 From light blue to black and white, these are the colors to avoid when investing in the best bed sheets for you.

+The second factor is that bright white keeps the brain awake.
+Certified Sleep Science Coach and the Founder of Sleeping Ocean, Alex Savy, similarly warns against 'ivory white or any other shade of bright white'.
+These can impact your sleep as they hold daylight connotations.
 'It’s better to go with off-white or beige sheets because bright white fabrics may be too stimulating for the brain.
 It might associate them with daylight, which can lead to decreased levels of a sleep-inducing hormone called melatonin,' he says.

 2. Light blue